mendix/stacks/README.md

 export DOCKERHUB_PASSWORD=your-docker-password
 export DOCKERHUB_EMAIL=you@dockerhub-email.com

-make upload_cslinuxfs2
+bundle install
+./bin/upload_stack
 ```

-This will use the `cflinuxfs2/rootfs.tgz` file created with `make` and upload it to S3 and the Docker Hub.
+This will use the `cflinuxfs2.tar.gz` file created with `make` and upload it to S3 and the Docker Hub.
 It will also create a receipt file named `cflinuxfs2/cflinuxfs2_receipt` that contains the SHA sum of the rootfs, the Docker image ID, and the ETag value from S3.

 This will remove the `cflinuxfs2/rootfs.tgz` file, but the tarball `cflinuxfs2.tar.gz` will remain.